climatepolicyradar/navigator-backend/docs/api/search.md

 The field to sort by can be chosen from “date” or “title” [see related code](https://github.com/climatepolicyradar/navigator-backend/blob/ddebbd17f6b62cf7909e6e4c575285b8b00a41b2/app/api/api_v1/schemas/search.py#L20).

 The order can be chosen from ascending (use “asc”) or descending (use “desc”), [see related code](https://github.com/climatepolicyradar/navigator-backend/blob/ddebbd17f6b62cf7909e6e4c575285b8b00a41b2/app/api/api_v1/schemas/search.py#L13).

-#### include_results (optional)

-This is an array that lists the indexes to use when performing the search.
-The values can be chosen from: “pdfsTranslated”, “htmlsNonTranslated”, “htmlsTranslated”

 #### limit & offset